 3. Discover the story of Confederation

-PEI might be small, but it played an important role in the history of Canada.
-It was in the island’s capital Charlottetown that the Fathers of Confederation – representatives from Nova Scotia, New Brunswick, Quebec and Ontario – met back in 1864 to form the nation of Canada.
-You can find out more in a replica of the original Confederation Chamber (currently temporarily relocated from Province House to the Confederation Arts Center) and you’ll also see the Confederation Players out and about in Charlottetown during the summer, costumed guides who can tell you all about what life was like in 1860s PEI.
+You can find out more in a replica of the original Confederation Chamber (which is currently temporarily relocated to the Confederation Arts Center while Province House is being renovated) and you’ll also see the Confederation Players out and about in Charlottetown during the summer, costumed guides who can tell you all about what life was like in 1860s PEI.

 4. See red sandstone cliffs